grafana/loki/docs/sources/getting-started/_index.md

 ## Note
 These instructions are for a system running on an x86_64 architecture.
-It is not designed for arm/arm64 architecture.
+It is not designed for an arm/arm64 architecture.

 ## Obtain the test environment